Carleton Beals

-Carleton Beals (November 13, 1893 – April 4, 1979) was an American journalist, writer, historian, and political activist with special interests in Latin America.
-A major journalistic coup for him was his interview with Nicaraguan rebel, Augusto Sandino in February 1928.
+Carleton Beals (November 13, 1893 – April 4, 1979) was an American journalist, writer, historian, and political activist with a special interest in Latin America.
+A major journalistic coup for him was his interview with the Nicaraguan rebel Augusto Sandino in February 1928.
 In the 1920s he was part of the cosmopolitan group of intellectuals, artists, and journalists in Mexico City.
 He remained an active, prolific, and politically engaged leftist journalist and is the subject of a scholarly biography.

-Early years
+Early life and education

 Beals was born in Medicine Lodge, Kansas.
-His father, Leon Eli Beals (1864–1941), lawyer and journalist, was the stepson of Carrie Nation, the temperance movement advocate.
-His mother was Elvina Sybilla Blickensderfer (1867–?).
-His brother, Ralph Leon Beals (1901–85), was the first anthropologist at University of California, Los Angeles.
+His father, Leon Eli Beals, lawyer and journalist, was the stepson of Carrie Nation, the temperance movement advocate.
+His mother was Elvina Sybilla Blickensderfer.
+His brother, Ralph Leon Beals, was the first anthropologist at University of California, Los Angeles.

 The family moved from Kansas when Beals was age three, and he attended school in Pasadena, California.
-After graduating from high school in 1911, he worked a variety of jobs while attending the University of California, Berkeley where he studied engineering and mining.
+After graduating from high school in 1911, he worked a variety of jobs while attending the University of California, Berkeley, where he studied engineering and mining.
 He won the Bonnheim Essay Prize and the Bryce History Essay Prize.
 After graduating in 1916, cum laude, he attended Columbia University on a graduate scholarship, earning a master's degree in 1917.